killerB97/Excelency/data/nlu.md

 - are you a human?
 - am I talking to a bot?
 - am I talking to a human?
+- who are you
+- who is this

 ## synonym:columns
 - column